Introduction to Pierre

 There are many different outdoor parks in the region, some famous, some not-so-famous, but all with the austere beauty of the Midwest.
 Mount Rushmore National Memorial, Wind Care National Park, Jewel Cave National Monument, Harney Peak, Custer State Park, Bear Butte State Park, Devils Tower National Monument, and Crazy Horse Memorial.
 The Sturgis Motorcycle Rally happens every year in the Black Hills.
 Hunting is very popular in South Dakota, and it is a year-round sport for many hunters.
 There are almost 4.5 million acres of public land in the state, and hunters can use the land to hunt such species as upland game, waterfowl, small game, big game, pheasant, deer, partridge, quail, dove, coyote, and fox.

 Pierre at Night

 The city of Pierre has a variety of nightlife venues to choose from.
-There’s the American Legion Post No. 8 Lounge, which has drinks, meats, soups, salads, and vegetable entrees.
 The Grandstand is a popular local cocktail lounge.
 Longbranch has a bar, restaurant, tavern, and nightclub all in one.
 There’s Jake’s Good Time Place, Kings Inn Hotel & Convention Center, Pete’ez Tavern, and the Possum Lounge.
 St. Charles Restaurant and Lounge has a restaurant and a nightclub for patrons.